Halloween (franchise): Overview

 Halloween: The Curse of Michael Myers picks up the story six years after the events of Halloween 5.
 The mysterious stranger who broke Michael out of jail also kidnapped Jamie Lloyd (J. C. Brandy).
-Jamie, having been held captive by the man in black, gives birth to a baby boy with whom she escapes, while Michael (George P. Wilbur) pursues them.
-Michael kills Jamie and continues searching for her baby; the infant is found and brought to safety by Tommy Doyle (Paul Rudd), the young boy who was babysat by Laurie Strode in the first film.
+Jamie, having been held captive by the Man In Black, gives birth to a baby boy with whom she escapes, while Michael (George P. Wilbur) pursues them.
+Michael kills Jamie and continues searching for her baby, who she managed to hide before Michael found & killed her.
+The infant is found and brought to safety by Tommy Doyle (Paul Rudd), the young boy who was babysat by Laurie Strode in the first film.
 It is revealed that Michael is driven by the Curse of Thorn, which forces a person to kill their entire family in order to save all of civilization.
-The mysterious stranger is revealed to be Dr. Loomis's colleague, Dr. Terrence Wynn (Mitchell Ryan), who is part of a cult who protect the chosen individual so that they may complete their task.
-With the help of Kara Strode (Marianne Hagan), Laurie's adoptive cousin, Tommy keeps the infant from Michael, who slaughters Wynn and his followers.
-Michael is finally subdued by Tommy, who injects him with large quantities of tranquilizers inside the Smith's Grove Sanitarium before escaping.
+The Man In Black is revealed to be Dr. Loomis's colleague, Dr. Terrence Wynn (Mitchell Ryan), who is part of a cult called the Cult of Thorn, who, if necessary, watch over the person who has the Curse of Thorn so that said person may complete their task.
+With the help of Kara Strode (Marianne Hagan), Laurie's adoptive cousin, Tommy keeps the infant safe from Michael, who slaughters Wynn and other members of the Cult of Thorn.
+Michael is finally subdued by Tommy, who injects him with large quantities of tranquilizers inside the Smith's Grove Sanitarium before he and Kara escape with Jamie's son.
+Loomis stays behind, presumably to ensure that Michael dies.
+The film then ends with it being shown that Michael has once again escaped, this time leaving behind his mask, and with Loomis being heard screaming, presumably due to discovering that Michael has once again escaped.

-Halloween H20: 20 Years Later opens twenty years after the events of the first two films, ignoring the other sequels, and establishes that Michael Myers (Chris Durand) has been missing since the explosion in 1978, creating another new continuity.
-Laurie Strode (Curtis) has faked her own death so that she could go into hiding from her brother.
-Now working as the headmistress of a private school under the name Keri Tate, Laurie continues to live in fear of Michael's return.
+Halloween H20: 20 Years Later opens twenty years after the events of the first two films and establishes that Michael Myers (Chris Durand) has been believed to be dead by the general public since the explosion at Haddonfield Memorial Hospital in 1978.
+There is fan debate as to whether the film ignores the 4th-6th films.
+It is revealed that Laurie Strode (Curtis) faked her own death so that she could go into hiding from her brother.
+Now working as the headmistress of a private school under the name "Keri Tate", Laurie continues to live in fear of Michael's return.
 Her son John (Josh Hartnett) attends the same school.
 Laurie's fears become reality when Michael shows up at the school and begins killing John's friends.
 Laurie manages to get John and his girlfriend (Michelle Williams) to safety, but decides to face Michael.
 After a back and forth fight, Laurie decapitates Michael with a fire axe.